christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 The given implementation of the Raft replication protocol has a high cost of replication.
 With a growing number of replica nodes, the throughput decreases.
 There are various strategies to address this issue: partitioning strategies (TODO ref to section),... to mention a few.
-They all come with some level of tradeoffs.
+They all come with some level of trade-offs.

 ## Recommendations